48 Stories & Case Studies of Successful Bloggers

 The freedom we have experienced is indescribable, Lauren has been full time traveling for over a year, fulfilling her desires to travel the world.
 While I have been living my best life, marking things off my bucket list one by one.
 Including getting a motorcycle license, traveling to every state in the U S of A, and finally being able to eat strictly organic food and watch all the football games I can in a single weekend.
 We have had adventures and experiences we never imagined we would have.

-Bobby Hoyt (from Houston, Texas, USA) started Millennial Money Man ago.
+Bobby Hoyt (from Houston, Texas, USA) started Millennial Money Man about 8 years ago.

 I’m Bobby Hoyt, former band director turned personal finance blogger and course creator.
 I teach millennials how to make more money, save more money, and pay off debt.
 I started my site, Millennial Money Man, while I was still teaching and paying off my student loan debt.